bkazemi/shakar/README.md

 =line.split("=").last().trim().title()  # still assigns back to `line`

 =(user).profile.contact.name.trim()  # only when you absolutely mean to rewrite `user`
+```

 Statement-subjects always begin the statement.
-The plain form (`=name<tail>`) already lets you walk fields or selectors—`=user.profile.email.trim()` writes back to `user.profile.email`.
-Grouping only exists so you can keep a different identifier as the destination while visiting another branch; `=(user)` says “no matter how deep this tail goes, the write still lands on `user`.”
+The plain form (`=name<tail>`) already lets you walk fields or selectors - `=user.profile.email.trim()` writes back to `user.profile.email`.
+Grouping only exists so you can keep a different identifier as the destination while visiting another branch; `=(user)` says "no matter how deep this tail goes, the write still lands on `user`."
 Use that escape hatch sparingly.
-```

 Apply-assign `.=` does the same thing at expression level: inside the right-hand side, `.` is the old value of the left-hand side and the result is written back in place, while also yielding the updated value: